Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md

 Only XLT can be frozen.
 Two things can be obtained through balance freezing: LITETOKENS Power(TP) and bandwidth.
 LITETOKENS Power(TP) are used for voting.
 In the event of unfrozen balance, votes previously casted will no longer be valid, which can be prevented by refreezing balance.
 Bandwidth Points will not be cleared when balance unfreezes, instead, new bandwidth points will be accumulated at the next freeze.

-## 8. To vote for Super Representatives, click on VOTES in the navigation bar to enter voting page and then click START VOTING.
+## 8. To vote for Envoys, click on VOTES in the navigation bar to enter voting page and then click START VOTING.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/10.png)

-## 9. Select Super Representative to vote.
+## 9. Select Envoy to vote.

 On the voting page enter the amount of votes, click on "submit votes" to submit your vote.
 Now you will be notified if your submission was successful.